Microsoft Windows version history

 The following version of Windows, Windows 10, which was released in 2015, reintroduced the Start menu and added the ability to run Universal Windows Platform apps in a window instead of always in full screen.
 Windows 10 was generally well-received, with many reviewers stating that Windows 10 is what Windows 8 should have been.

-The latest version of Windows, Windows 11, was released on October 5, 2021.
+The latest version of Windows, Windows 11, was released to the general public on October 5, 2021.
 Windows 11 incorporates a redesigned user interface, including a new Start menu, a visual style featuring rounded corners, and a new layout for the Microsoft Store, and also included Microsoft Edge by default.

 Windows 1.0

-The first independent version of Microsoft Windows, version 1.0, released on November 20, 1985, achieved little popularity.
+Windows 1.0, the first independent version of Microsoft Windows, released on November 20, 1985, achieved little popularity.
 The project was briefly codenamed "Interface Manager" before the windowing system was implemented—contrary to popular belief that it was the original name for Windows and Rowland Hanson, the head of marketing at Microsoft, convinced the company that the name Windows would be more appealing to customers.

 Windows 1.0 was not a complete operating system, but rather an "operating environment" that extended MS-DOS, and shared the latter's inherent flaws.